Centers for Disease Control and Prevention: CDC revises stance on autism and vaccines

+In February 2026, Scientific American wrote that trust in the CDC has "plummeted under [Kennedy's] watch".
+As the CDC's databases are no longer maintained with accurate and up-to-date information, a "shadow CDC" of states and medical societies is forming to fill the vacuum.

+In an attempt to counter the ensuing lack of accurate official governmental information on autism caused by R. F. Kennedy Jr's actions, former NIH institute directors, autism researchers, and advocacy leaders have established the Independent Autism Coordinating Committee to coordinate work among nongovernment autism research funders and create a scientific agenda for the autism community.

 CDC Foundation

 The CDC Foundation operates independently from CDC as a private, nonprofit 501(c)(3) organization incorporated in the State of Georgia.
-The creation of the Foundation was authorized by section 399F of the Public Health Service Act to support the mission of CDC in partnership with the private sector, including organizations, foundations, businesses, educational groups, and individuals.
+The creation of the foundation was authorized by section 399F of the Public Health Service Act to support the mission of CDC in partnership with the private sector, including organizations, foundations, businesses, educational groups, and individuals.
 From 1995 to 2022, the foundation raised over $1.6 billion and launched more than 1,200 health programs.
 Bill Cosby formerly served as a member of the foundation's Board of Directors, continuing as an honorary member after completing his term.

 The foundation engages in research projects and health programs in more than 160 countries every year, including in focus areas such as cardiovascular disease, cancer, emergency response, and infectious diseases, particularly HIV/AIDS, Ebola, rotavirus, and COVID-19.